 Quality standards are what the consumer of a food product might realistically expect.

 Manufacturers should develop a quality assurance system to allow consistency in the quality of their product.
 They should also have a consumer complaints system in place.

 Composition looks at the ingredients of a food product.
 Recipes and products need to meet all legal requirements, for example:

 - maximum levels of preservatives in sausage meat

 - minimum fat content in milk

 - minimum meat content of meat products

-Labelling of food is necessary to provide consumers with sufficient information to enable them to make an informed choice, and then to handle, store and prepare the food safely.
-It is an offence to sell foods that are not properly labelled, or are labelled in a way that is misleading to consumers.
+It is an offence to sell foods that are not properly labelled, or are labelled in a way that confuses consumers.

 Generally, pre-packed products must be labelled with the following information: